XiaoTaoWang/Best-Labs-of-3D-Genome/networks/2008-2017/report.rst

         :align: center

 The name (abbr.) of each researcher is labeled on the lower right of corresponding circle.
-According to the network, the most influential researcher in this area is Job Dekker, the initiator of chromosome conformation capture (3C).
+According to the network, the most influential researcher in this area is Job Dekker, the creator of the chromosome conformation capture (3C) technique.
 And it's interesting to see this network is highly modularized and locally centralized.

 I also drew the co-authored network of researchers from Chinese mainland: